ishitaamin/booking-agent/README.md

 ## Future Enhancements

--Add real payment gateway integration for ticket booking.
+- Add real payment gateway integration for ticket booking.
--Implement seat selection with real-time availability.
+- Implement seat selection with real-time availability.
--Extend to multiple theaters and cities.
+- Extend to multiple theaters and cities.
--Add multi-language support for a wider audience.
+- Add multi-language support for a wider audience.